mk-duong/data-porfolio/README.md

   - DAX: Create measures and custom dimensions

 **Gain:**
-- Experience with SQL in BigQuery
+- Experience with writing SQL in BigQuery
 - In-depth data modelling and visualization skills in Power BI